frank931023/domino-stacking-car/README.md

 ## Overview
 This document explains how to create an **Automatic Domino Stacking Robot Car** using a Raspberry Pi.
 The project integrates a mobile robot chassis with a custom domino dispensing mechanism.
 By following this guide, you will learn how to configure the hardware and software to build a functional robot capable of moving and automatically laying down dominoes in a path.
 The robot is controlled via a Flask-based web application, providing a modern and responsive interface for navigation and domino control.

+## Features
+*   **Remote Control:** Navigate the robot car (Forward, Backward, Left, Right) using a web-based interface.
+*   **Domino Dispensing:** Toggle the domino dispensing mechanism on and off.
+*   **Smart Stop (Domino Detection):** Integrated PIR sensor monitors the domino supply.
+If the dominos run out, the car automatically stops moving to prevent empty runs.

 ## Required Components

 ### Software